Moment-sequence transforms: Introduction

 Our result can equivalently be stated in terms of preservers of moment sequences of positive measures.
 Thus we also characterize such preservers under various constraints on the support of the measures.
 Furthermore, we examine the analogous problem in higher dimensions.
 In this situation, extra work is required to compensate for the failure of Hamburger's theorem in higher-dimensional Euclidean spaces.

-Our techniques extend naturally to totally non-negative matrices.
+Our techniques extend naturally to totally non-negative matrices, in parallel to their natural connection to the Stieltjes moment problem.
 We prove that the entrywise transformations which preserve total non-negativity for all rectangular matrices, or all symmetric matrices, are either constant or linear.
 Furthermore, we show that the entrywise preservers of totally non-negative Hankel matrices must be absolutely monotonic on the positive semi-axis.
-The class of totally non-negative matrices was isolated by M.~Krein almost a century ago; he and his collaborators proved its significance for the study of oscillatory properties of small harmonic vibrations in linear elastic media \cite{GK, GK1}.
-Meanwhile this chapter of matrix analysis has reached maturity and it continues to be explored and enriched on intrinsic, purely algebraic grounds \cite{FJ,FJS}.
+The class of totally non-negative matrices was isolated by M.~Krein almost a century ago; he and his collaborators proved its significance for the study of oscillatory properties of small harmonic vibrations in linear elastic media~\cite{GK, GK1}.
+Meanwhile this chapter of matrix analysis has reached maturity and it continues to be explored and enriched on intrinsic, purely algebraic grounds~\cite{FJ,FJS}.

-We conclude by classifying transformers of tuples of moment sequences, from which a new concept of piecewise absolutely monotonic functions of several variables emerges.
+We conclude by classifying transformers of tuples of moment sequences, from which a new concept emerges, that of a piecewise absolutely monotonic function of several variables.
 In particular, our results extend original theorems by Schoenberg and Rudin.
+For more on the wider framework within which this article sits, we refer the reader to the survey~\cite{BGKP-survey}.

-Besides the classical works cited above delineating this area of research, we rely in the sequel on Bernstein's theory of absolutely monotone functions \cite{Bernstein,widder}, a related pioneering article by Lorch and Newman \cite{Lorch-Newman} and Carlson's interpolation theorem for entire functions \cite{Carlson}.
+Besides the classical works cited above delineating this area of research, we rely in the sequel on Bernstein's theory of absolutely monotone functions~\cite{Bernstein,Widder}, a related pioneering article by Lorch and Newman~\cite{Lorch-Newman} and Carlson's interpolation theorem for entire functions~\cite{Carlson}.

+The study of positive definite functionals defined on $*$-semigroups, with or without unit, led Stochel to a series of groundbreaking discoveries, complementing the celebrated Naimark and Sz.~Nagy dilation theorems and, in particular, putting multivariate moment problems in a wider, more flexible framework \cite{Stochel85,Stochel91,Stochel92}.
+A byproduct of his studies is a classification of positive definite functionals on the multiplicative semigroup $( -1, 1 )$ \cite{Stochel91}, culminating with a similar conclusion to our main one-dimensional result: these positive functionals are absolutely monotonic on $( 0, 1 )$ with possibly discontinuous derivatives, of any order, at the origin.